PlagueHO/CosmosDB/docs/Set-CosmosDbOffer.md

 ## DESCRIPTION

-This cmdlet will update an offer resource in CosmosDB.
+This cmdlet will update an offer resource in Cosmos DB.

 ## EXAMPLES